 Iranian family and inheritance laws generally favor men over women.

 As noted above, men may have up to four wives—and enter into an unlimited number of “temporary marriages”—while women are only allowed one husband.
-A female virgin of any age requires her male guardian’s permission to marry.
+A female virgin of any age wishing to marry requires the permission of her father or grandfather or a court.
 Men may divorce their wives for any reason or none at all, while women only have the right to divorce under certain conditions.
+Muslim women, unlike Muslim men, may not marry non-Muslims.

 In divorce cases, Iranian law generally grants custody of children seven and older to their fathers, while women are usually granted custody of children until the latter turns seven.